NeoGeographyToolkit/StereoPipeline/docs/tools/dem_mosaic.rst

 holes of a given diameter that are fully surrounded by valid data.
 Instead, for any pixel that is invalid (lacks data), ``dem_mosaic`` will search for valid pixels within the specified search radius.
-If the percentage of valid to total number of found pixels is no less than the specified percentage, the invalid pixel will be filled with a weighted average of the valid pixel values, with the weight given as:
+If the percentage of valid to total number of found pixels is no less than the specified value, the invalid pixel will be filled with the weighted average of the valid pixel values, with the weight given as:

 .. math::